Sulemanorg/Ktor_web/README.md

 # Ktor_web
 Ktor for web
-## A web application developed by Ktor.
+## A web application template developed by Ktor.